cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 We can do this on ARM using a special register and the [`mrs` instruction](https://developer.arm.com/documentation/dui0489/c/arm-and-thumb-instructions/coprocessor-instructions/mrs) the [Multiprocessor Affinity Register](https://developer.arm.com/documentation/ddi0595/2021-12/AArch64-Registers/MPIDR-EL1--Multiprocessor-Affinity-Register) (in the [ID functional group](https://developer.arm.com/documentation/ddi0595/2021-12/Registers-by-Functional-Group?lang=en#ID)) contains the current core ID.
 We can use this to write some shellcode that executions only on a particular core.

+> Question!
+Given the above, what can we do to make sure we only execute on a single core?

 The logic is:
 - Check the core ID